 The following parameters are optional and can be included in

-object of your JSON-RPC request if you
+the params object of your JSON-RPC request if you

 want functionality that is different from the default:

-(default value true
+replacement (default value true)replacement

-must be a Boolean value where true
+must be a Boolean value where true indicates the

 sequences will be picked with replacement and false